Meet the people who make it work.

 Chief Information Security Officer and President of Forensics

-John is a certified forensic examiner, licensed private investigator, and information technology veteran.
-In his over two decades of experience, he has worked with the U.S. Government and both public and private companies.
+John is a certified forensics examiner, licensed private investigator, and information technology veteran.
+In his over two decades of experience, he has worked with the U.S. government and both public and private companies.
 He serves clients in a variety of industries and is an advisor to outside counsel, general counsel, and in-house executives on best practices.
-John provides business and litigation consulting services to help companies address computer & device forensics, data retention, GDPR mapping, information governance, compliance, records management, and electronic discovery, including data identification, leading investigations, properly preserving evidence items, and ensuring chain of custody.
+John provides business and litigation consulting services to help companies address computer and device forensics, data retention, GDPR mapping, information governance, compliance, records management, and electronic discovery, including data identification, leading investigations, properly preserving evidence items, and ensuring chain of custody.
 In addition, John has extensive experience with international collections, large-scale collections distributed across diverse locations, Mac forensics, mobile forensics, social media forensics, and cloud forensics.

-In John’s role as a computer forensic technologist, his clients have included private companies, public companies, and governmental agencies with operations in both national and international jurisdictions.
+In John’s role as a computer forensics technologist, his clients have included private companies, public companies, and governmental agencies with operations in both national and international jurisdictions.
 As a computer forensics expert, he has testified as an expert witness in numerous local, state, federal, and international courts.
-Additionally, he has conducted dozens of national and international computer forensic investigations on behalf of law firms, companies, and governmental agencies such as the Federal Deposit Insurance Corporation (FDIC), individual Senate Oversight Committees, the U.S. Securities and Exchange Commission (SEC), and the Department of Justice (DOJ).
+Additionally, he has conducted dozens of national and international computer forensics investigations on behalf of law firms, companies, and governmental agencies such as the Federal Deposit Insurance Corporation, individual Senate Oversight Committees, the U.S. Securities and Exchange Commission, and the Department of Justice.

-John was the President of the High Technology Crimes Investigation Association Atlanta, GA Chapter, a member of the Association of Certified E-Discovery Specialists, Electronic Discovery Reference Model (EDRM), Legal Technology Professionals Institute (LTPI) and The Sedona Conference.
+John was the President of the High Technology Crimes Investigation Association Atlanta, GA Chapter, a member of the Association of Certified E-Discovery Specialists, Electronic Discovery Reference Model, Legal Technology Professionals Institute, and The Sedona Conference.
 John has participated in The Sedona Conference Working Group 1 (Electronic Document Retention and Production) and Working Group 6 (International Electronic Information Management, Discovery, and Disclosure).
 He also has participated in the EDRM Collection Standards and Investigations Projects and the LTPI Collection Standards group.